RamitKataria/top-down-shooter/README.md

 - As a user, I want to be able to change my player's direction.

-- As a user, I want to be able to view a list of all the objects in the game along with their coordinates and types.
+- As a user, I want to be able to view all the objects in the game at their position and be able to tell the type of object by looking at it.

-- As a user, I want to be able to add a bullet in the game facing in the direction the player moved last.
+- As a user, I want the player to be able to shoot a bullet (add X to Y) facing in the direction the player is facing.

-- As a user, I want to be able to refresh the game without having to do an action such as changing direction and firing bullet.
+- As a user, I want the game to refresh by itself many times a second.

-- As a user, I want to be able to restart a game while the game is running.
+- As a user, I want to be able to restart and pause the game while the game is running.

 - As a user, I want to be able to save the state of the game to file.